New Students

 • You will meet with an academic advisor during the New Nole Orientation and will need to register for courses immediately thereafter.

-• You must ensure that you have resolved all course registration holds before that time by completing the CGE arrival confirmation and following the instructions on all other course registration holds on your account.
+• You must ensure that you have resolved all course registration holds before that time by completing the CGE arrival confirmation, attend both above orientations, and following the instructions on all other course registration holds on your account.

 Note that separate registration for each of the above orientations is required.
-If you attended a U.S. college, university, or English language program and you are inside the U.S. in F-1 status, you may choose a New Nole orientation date in July or earlier, but you must also plan to attend the August 22 CGE international student orientation.
-If you are unable to register for the August 23 New Nole orientation when you log in to my.fsu.edu, email nsfp@fsu.edu for assistance.
+If you attended a U.S. college, university, or English language program and you are inside the U.S. in F-1 status, you may choose a New Nole orientation date earlier than June 18, but you must also plan to attend the June 20 CGE international student orientation.

 • Login to Nole Start with your FSU credentials.

-Check with your admitting academic department for the date of your academic department orientation and ensure that you arrive in time to attend.
-Academic department orientations are important in properly planning your course schedule because it is not always possible to discern which courses are offered only once a year and/or which must be taken in a certain sequence.
-Some programs, like Film Production, strictly require your in-person attendance at a several-day orientation program.
+Check with your admitting academic department for the date of your academic orientation and ensure that you arrive in time to attend.
+These meetings are important in properly planning your course schedule, because it is not always possible to discern which courses are offered only once a year and/or which must be taken in a certain sequence.

 New Arrival Checklist